-Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach

-PERC prioritizes compliance with all environmental laws applicable to the Company's operations.
-Any noncompliance has regulatory risk, resulting in fines and/or sanctions which would affect the Company's credibility or worse disrupt the Company's operations.
+Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach compliance has regulatory risk, resulting in fines and/or sanctions which would affect the Company's credibility or worse disrupt the Company's operations.
 More importantly, the risk of actual environmental damage may also affect the Company's relationship with surrounding communities.
 Reputational risk is also present, as non-compliance may result in the stakeholders losing confidence in PERC.